scala/scala3/docs/docs/reference/changed-features/implicit-resolution.md

     buzz(1)   // error: ambiguous
     ```
  7. The rule for picking a _most specific_ alternative among a set of overloaded or implicit
-    alternatives is refined to take inferable parameters into account.
+    alternatives is refined to take context parameters into account.
 All else
-    being equal, an alternative that takes some implicit parameters is taken to be less specific
+    being equal, an alternative that takes some context parameters is taken to be less specific
     than an alternative that takes none.
-If both alternatives take implicit parameters, we try
+If both alternatives take context parameters, we try
     to choose between them as if they were methods with regular parameters.
     The following paragraph in the SLS is affected by this change: